rrishabh27/EVA5/S15 Capstone/README.md

 ## Testing and Results

-* link the original outputs from original models

 * To test the output of YOLOV3, I just ran the `detect.py` file in the YOLOV3 folder.